unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/01_invocation.md

 ## Access a public API

 Public web APIs can be browsed by anyone, without authentication.
-To see how to configure a public web API, please visit the [Public and private APIs](technical-resources/apispark/guide/publish/secure/public-and-private-apis "Public and private APIs") page.

 A public API is not necessarily open to anyone at runtime.
 This is configured from the [User Groups](technical-resources/apispark/guide/publish/secure/user-groups "User groups") page.

 ## Basic authentication access tokens